03-lovepreetSingh/eth-online-openwave/subnet/tools/README_SCRIPTS.md

 ### 2. Fund and Transaction Scripts

 - **fund_pchain.ts**
-  - **Purpose**: Funds the P-Chain with U2U to facilitate transaction fees and subnet creation.
+  - **Purpose**: Funds the P-Chain with HBAR to facilitate transaction fees and subnet creation.
-  - **Usage**: Run this TypeScript script to transfer U2U to the P-Chain.
-Ensure that your wallet is connected and has sufficient U2U balance.
+  - **Usage**: Run this TypeScript script to transfer HBAR to the P-Chain.
+Ensure that your wallet is connected and has sufficient HBAR balance.

 - **sign_tx.ts**
   - **Purpose**: Handles the signing of transactions to ensure they are valid before being sent to the network.